seventh/PyCraft/README.rst

    W.set_kind(u"nb_of_followers", con.TAG_BYTE)

    # Save it back
-   W.save("entry.nbt")
+   con.save("entry.nbt", W)

+Nota: The Python 2 ``u""`` notation for unicode litteral constants, which had been removed by first releases of Python 3, had been added back by Python 3.3, in order to ease portability between the two Python flavours.

 Known limitations of using PyCraft with a Python 2.7 interpreter
 ----------------------------------------------------------------

-The current section lists the packages of PyCraft that won't work if you use a Python 2.7 interpreter:
+The current section lists the packages of PyCraft that are known to be incompatible of a Python 2.7 interpretation:

 * Not a single one.